-A distinction must be made between local government and the devolved Scottish Parliament, and Welsh and Northern Irish assemblies.
-Local governments in England largely do little more than act as regional executors for Westminster policies and they have limited "constitutional scope," although recent reforms were supposed to give them more discretion in the use of the funds allocated to them.
-But they have no way to legally challenge or oppose central government actions.
-Only two cities (London and Bristol, the latter only since late 2012) have directly elected mayors with executive responsibilities.
-They can exercise a certain degree of autonomy from central government.
+Constitutional Discretion Score: 5 A distinction must be made between local government and the devolved Scottish Parliament, and Welsh and Northern Irish assemblies.
+Local governments in England largely do little more than act as regional executors for Westminster policies and they have limited "constitutional scope," although recent reforms included in the 2011 Localism Act were intended to give them more discretion in the use of the funds allocated to them and in a variety of regulatory tasks.
+However, they have no way to challenge or oppose central-government actions.
+Only four cities in England have directly elected mayors with executive responsibilities: London (as a result of acts only applicable to the city), Bristol (following a positive result in a local referendum in 2012), Leicester and Liverpool (which chose to establish mayors without holding a popular vote.
+These mayors can exercise a certain degree of autonomy from the central government, including the right to go beyond merely statutory tasks.
+Although the 2010 coalition agreement enabled other cities to opt for mayors, they all rejected the idea.
+Elected mayors are a feature of a small number of other local authorities.

 The devolved Scottish Parliament and the Scottish executive have grown into major political actors whose rights, although theoretically revocable by Westminster, must be considered permanent for political reasons.
-Their Welsh and Northern Irish counterparts have considerable autonomy, but differ in degree from Scotland.
-Even if some decisions by the Scottish government provoked Westminster (most notably in the case of tuition fees), there was no intervention by the central state.
+Their Welsh and Northern Irish counterparts have considerable autonomy, but this differs in degree from that held by Scotland.
+Even if some decisions by the Scottish government have provoked Westminster (most notably in the case of tuition fees), the central state has not intervened.